bmc/brizzled/source/_posts/2012-12-12-play-framework-less-vs-sass-recompilation-performance.markdown

 * **Standard Deviation**: 1.45

 You read that correctly: The mean and median times to recompile my LESS files are both just shy of *20 seconds*.
+And those figures are fairly consistent, as the standard deviation and the [graph](#graph-of-results) illustrate.

-No wonder I've been shying away from making minor CSS edits.
+No wonder I've been avoiding making minor CSS edits.

 Here are some of the JVM errors, when Play barfed during the tests: